 Temple of Seitan

 This vegan fast food joint really is temple-like, with queues around the block and a loyal following of customers who return time and time again for the finger-lickin’ good vegan fried “chicken”, which is actually made with seitan.
-It shouldn’t come as a surprise that vegans too crave a deep-fried treat once in a while, and Temple of Seitan has proven so popular that they’re soon to open a new restaurant in Camden.
-Head to Hackney for yourself to make your Veganuary rather more enjoyable… 10 Morning Lane, London E9 templeofseitan.co.uk
+It shouldn’t come as a surprise that vegans too crave a deep-fried treat once in a while, and Temple of Seitan has proven so popular that they have opened a second restaurant in Camden.
+10 Morning Lane, London E9 templeofseitan.co.uk

 For those looking to go one step further, Essence Cuisine in Shoreditch is London’s prime raw vegan food destination.
 With a menu developed by US chef Matthew Kenney, the leading figure in refined vegan cooking, expect to find a variety of his signature dishes including Raw Pad Thai, Heirloom Tomato Lasagna, Bangers & Mash and Cacio e Pepe tagliatelle, all executed with creative flair and impeccably presented.
 But go with an open mind – the lasagna doesn’t have any pasta, the ‘bangers’ are made from activated walnut and portobello mushroom, and the Cheese Board is nothing like what you devoured at Christmas.
 The venue is space-age and futuristic, and while the restaurant is perhaps rather niche, it’s the undisputed London mecca for raw vegan devotees.
 94 Leonard Street, London EC2 essence-cuisine.com